Welcome back to the Rush Limbaugh program here on the EIB Network.

 What will it be next time?

-Welcome back to the Rush Limbaugh program here on the EIB network at the Limbaugh Institute for Advanced Conservative Studies.
+Welcome back to the Rush Limbaugh program here on the EIB Network at the Limbaugh Institute for Advanced Conservative Studies.

-That's at 10 o'clock Eastern time, Rush appearing as himself.
+That's at 10 o'clock Eastern Time.

 I liked it when he appeared as president to drive the left crazy.